 Most vulvar cancers are skin cancers (eg, squamous cell carcinoma, melanoma).

-Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STDs or occur in women at low risk of STDs.
+Consider vulvar cancers if vulvar lesions, including pruritic lesions and ulcers, do not respond to treatment for STDs or the lesions occur in women at low risk of STDs.

 Diagnose vulvar cancer by biopsy, and stage it surgically.